WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/edge-hf-summarization-reference.md

+The following tutorial is available on the [Wallaroo Github Repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/pipeline-edge-publish/edge-llm-summarization).

 ## Summarization Text Edge Deployment Demonstration

 This notebook will walk through building a summarization text pipeline in Wallaroo, deploying it to the local cluster for testing, and then publishing it for edge deployment.